Siemens Integrity Initiative – Annual Report 2020

 Integrating compliance into our business processes has played a crucial role in creating an effective compliance system, and a key aspect of this has been educating our customers about our compliance principles.

-One example of this took place in 2018 at the Hannover Messe, the world’s most important industry trade fair.
-There the Digital Factory and Process Industries and Drives divisions presented the new game “Compliance included …” to their customers.
+One example of this took place at the Hannover Messe, the world’s most important industry trade fair.
+There, Digital Industries presented the new game “Compliance included …” to their customers.
 When it comes to compliance, this is what Siemens is all about: clean business, always and everywhere!

 Channels for reporting misconductReliable reporting channels for internal and external stakeholders and the protection of internal whistle-blowers from sanctions help ensure possible misconduct is reported, thoroughly investigated and clarified.
 At Siemens, we provide different reporting channels to internal and external whistle-blowers to inform us about possible compliance violations.
 The “Tell us” compliance reporting system provides a secure channel for reporting this information 24 hours a day: online or by telephone, anonymously if desired, and in several languages.

-In addition to "Tell us", Siemens offers another channel for reporting compliance violations: the ombudsman.
-Andreas von Máriássy, from the Munich-based law firm von Máriássy Dr. von Stetten, has been appointed the company’s external ombudsman.
+In addition to "Tell us", Siemens offers another channel for reporting compliance violations: the ombudsperson.
+The attorney Dr. Sibylle von Coelln from the law firm "HEUKING ∙ VON COELLN Rechtsanwälte", has been appointed the company’s external ombudsperson.
 Employees and third parties can confidentially and anonymously confide in this impartial professional should they observe improper business practices in the company.

 Siemens Integrity InitiativeThe Siemens Integrity Initiative supports organizations and projects that combat corruption and fraud through Collective Action as well as education and training in order to promote clean markets and fair competition.
 As part of comprehensive settlements between the World Bank Group and Siemens AG in July 2009 and between the European Investment Bank and Siemens AG in March 2013, the Siemens Integrity Initiative supports projects that have a clear focus on business and can demonstrate objective and measurable results with the potential for expansion and replication in the future.